 Busy, romantic floral patterns need a direct opposite to calm the overall look and achieve balance.
-Solid colors and graphic, geometric prints always fit the bill — we’re talking classic black and white stripes and a graphic two-tone rug.
+Solid colors and graphic, geometric prints always fit the bill — we’re talking romantic blue florals with sleek velvet and classic stripes.

 2. Always mix scale

 Scale, or the size of the print, should vary between each textile.
-For example, you can mix a large, Moroccan-style rug with a subtle, tight-knit polka dot, or a small floral print with a wide cabana strip.
+For example, you can mix a busy leopard print chair with a classic oversized check, or a small floral print with a wide cabana strip.
 This visual mix ensures balance, contrast, and interest.

 3. When in doubt, start with a rug

-While we love a jute area rug or a grounding neutral, a bold, colorful pattern is a great way to set the palette and tone for the space.
-Find a busy patterned rug you absolutely love, and add in complementary patterns from there, like a subtle wallpaper or striped accent pillows.
+While we love a jute area rug or a grounding neutral, a traditional pattern is a great way to set the palette and tone for the space.
+Find a fun patterned rug you absolutely love, and add in complementary patterns and hues from there, like subtle wallpaper or striped accent pillows.

 4. Invert colors with a pared-back palette

 This is one of the easiest, most helpful tricks in the book if you’re a color-averse minimalist: simply invert the colors when selecting your prints.
 Start with one pattern that’s mostly black with a little white or tan, and pair it with the opposite: mostly tan or white with a touch of black.
-To keep this look from feeling boring or one-dimensional, make sure to vary print style, repeat, and size — picture a free-flowing abstract print with a tight, geometric rug.
+To keep this look from feeling boring or one-dimensional, make sure to pepper in a subtle accent color, and vary print style, repeat, and size (like abstract burl wood against tight, geometric tile).

 5. Balance animal prints with classic patterns

-A classic stripe or pared-back polka dot with a consistent repeat is the perfect foil to a bold, free-flowing animal print like leopard, zebra, or tiger stripe.
-These more traditional prints will add balance and keep the animal patterns from leaning to “safari theme room.”
+A classic stripe or pared-back polka dot with a consistent repeat is the perfect foil to a bold, free-flowing animal print like leopard, fawn, or tiger stripe.
+These more traditional prints add balance and formality, keeping the animal patterns from leaning to “safari theme room.”

-While you can 100% throw caution to the wind power clash with the best of them, we recommend having at least one color that carries through all patterns — even if it’s not an exact match.
-In the above nursery, for example, the printed wallpaper, rug, and throw pillow all have a shade of blue to tie the look together.
+While you can 100% throw caution to the wind and power clash with the best of them, we recommend having at least one color that carries through all patterns — even if it’s not an exact match.
+In the above bedroom, for example, the bed frame, throw pillows, bed spread, and taper candles all have a shade of blue to tie the look together.